genterist/whiteWolf/whiteWolf-nodejs-master/README.md

 * [Sign up][sign_up] for Bluemix.
 * Download and install Cloud Foundry CLI to be used on the terminal.
-* Fork this project into your Gitub account by clickig on the "Fork Project" button in the top-right hand corner of this page : https://github.com/IBM-Bluemix/nodejs-cloudantdb-crud-example
+* Fork this project into your Gitub account by clickig on the "Deploy to bluemix"
 * On the Terminal, Connect to Bluemix using the CF CLI and follow the prompts to log in.
 * Once you're in the same space as the app, create the Cloudant NoSQL DB service in Bluemix
 ```